 Peter Doyle: Sure.
 A lot of what we spoke about today was really the debasement and the position that the Federal Reserve is in, between a rock and a hard place, and the likelihood that they're going to have to start monetizing their debt in order to pay for the things that they hope to accomplish.
 So, it would be unwise, in our opinion, if you didn't have at least a 50-basis point, 1% position in bitcoin.
 And from where I sit, the fundamentals continue to improve.
 So, the number of wallets that are opened on a regular basis go higher, the hash rate goes higher.
-If you look at what bitcoin really was designed to do - and it's actually quite brilliant - it's essentially meant to go up 25% a year.
-Not obviously 25% exactly in that but, on average, 25% a year, plus whatever you think that the network has grown over that period of time.
-So, if the network has grown 50% a year, add 50 and 25, 75%.

-So, if you look at the long-term returns, you can actually link it pretty close to that.
 So, everything that I see leads me to be optimistic about it.
 And the best thing to do is make it a very modest position, leave it alone, and it's really a hedge against the debasement that you're seeing not just here in the United States but around the world.